 The Ontario/Baden-Württemberg Student Exchange Program offers scholarships to students from Ontario universities who are selected by the OBW Program to participate in the Internationale Bodensee Hochschule (International Lake Constance Summer School).

 The IBH is a four-week summer program in which students from around the world study German and learn about the cultures of the German-speaking countries that surround Lake Constance: Austria, Germany, Liechtenstein, and Switzerland.
 It offers a unique, excellent, and highly enjoyable learning experience in the classroom, as in its excursions to places of interest in the region and its extracurricular program.
 Lake Constance lies at the centre of one of the most interesting, beautiful, and culturally rich areas of Europe.

 There is no German-language prerequisite for successful participation in the IBH.
-Classes are offered at various levels, including beginners’ level.
+Classes are offered at various levels, including at the beginners’ level.
 Students are assigned to classes following a placement test.
-Students from Ontario universities may apply who intend either:
+Students from participating Ontario universities may apply who intend either: